-Office and call centre communications software provider RingCentral (NYSE:RNG) reported Q3 FY2022 results that beat analyst expectations, with revenue up 22.7% year on year to $509 million.
-However, guidance for the next quarter was less impressive, coming in at $526 million at the midpoint, being 3.55% below analyst estimates.
-RingCentral made a GAAP loss of $284.6 million, down on its loss of $146.7 million, in the same quarter last year.
+Office and call centre communications software provider RingCentral (NYSE:RNG) reported Q1 FY2023 results topping analyst expectations, with revenue up 14.1% year on year to $533.7 million.
+The company expects that next quarter's revenue would be around $536 million, which is the midpoint of the guidance range.
+That was roughly in line with analyst expectations.
+RingCentral made a GAAP loss of $54.4 million, improving on its loss of $151 million, in the same quarter last year.

 Founded in 1999 during the dot-com era, RingCentral (NYSE:RNG) provides software as a service that unifies phone, text, fax, video calls and chat in one platform.